 This is the KISS (keep it simple stupid) principle in action.

 3) A reward’s language, value, estimated delivery and int’l shipping fees are unchangeable once a reward is selected

 Despite having read everything before launching the first campaign, I didn’t realize that a campaign’s reward language is etched in stone after it’s made available in a live campaign and just ONE backer selects the reward.
 Once it’s selected by a backer, you can’t change anything about a reward except the number of those rewards available at that level of backing.

-Complicating the process of crafting reward language is the fact that no text formatting is available for rewards – no bolding, no italics, nothing.
-Only CAPS can be used to distinguish certain plain text words from the rest.
+Complicating the process of crafting reward language is the fact that no text formatting is available for rewards – no bolding, no italics, no underlining, nothing.
+Only CAPS can be used to distinguish certain plaintext words from the rest.